mraggi/discreture/README.md

 }
 ```

-Each of `permutations`, `dyck_paths`, etc. has its corresponding "fast" version: `permutations_fast`, `dyck_paths_fast`, etc. with their own custom set limits.
+Each of `permutations`, `dyck_paths`, etc. has its corresponding "stack memory" version: `permutations_stack`, `dyck_paths_stack`, etc. with their own custom set limits.
 If you are going to need monstrous objects (like permutations of size 17 or more (why?!)), just typedef as in the previous example or use regular old fashioned `permutations`.

 #### combinations::for_each